xiaolongbytes/barbell-plates-calculator/README.md

 ## The Root Route
 1. This will be the global layout which will have the header/footer/navigation
+2. DO NOT use the pattern `export default function Root() {}` pattern.
+Instead use `export const Name = () => {}`.
+    - Makes it easier to find references within editor and also helps IntelliSence find things easier compared to `export default`
+    - Aliasing components must be done explicitly on import
+    - Utilizes arrow functions for better scope management

 ## Client Side Routing
 1. When building nav bar, use `<Link>`